 STRYDE’s Nimble System™ was deployed to Polaris in Namibia and consisted of 9,000 STRYDE Nodes™, 3 Nests and server units, the STRYDE nodal operating system (STRYDE’s charge, harvest, and node management system), backpacks, planting devices, and nodal holders (magazine strips and trays), navigator tablets, initialisation devices™ and field support personnel

 The 2D survey is now complete and the high-density 2D seismic dataset has been harvested and sent for processing and interpretation.

-The data gathered during this acquisition will enable the Upstream Exploration and Production Company operating in Namibia to understand the results achieved from 2 successful wells and pinpoint the exact location for effective drilling operations to commence and possible 3D seismic surveys.
+The data gathered during this acquisition will enable the Upstream Exploration and Production Company operating in Namibia to understand the results achieved from two successful wells and pinpoint the exact location for effective drilling operations to commence.